edake1/ECE-4160-Dake.github.io/docs/lab2.md

 ## STUNT
-I took my RC car for a test-drive and the overall performance was great.
-The car was very responsive and quick in carrying out instructions.
-With the right key combination, it is able to do flips, make quick turns, and spin repeatedly.
-See below for car stunt.
+I tested my RC car and was pleased with its performance.
+It responded swiftly and precisely to commands, easily executing flips, quick turns, and spins with the appropriate key combinations.
+Below are the details of the car's stunts.

 [Car Stunt](https://www.youtube.com/shorts/sbtbLbjgg3Y)